jordandelozier/wysibb/README.md

 ## License

-WysiBB is licensed under the [CC BY-NC «Attribution-NonCommercial» license](https://creativecommons.org/licenses/by-nc/4.0/) license.
+WysiBB is licensed under the [CC BY-NC «Attribution-NonCommercial» license](https://creativecommons.org/licenses/by-nc/4.0/).

 If you want to use WysiBB in commercial purposes, please buy WysiBB PRO commercial license by 199$.
 [Contact sales](mailto:sale@wysibb.com)